-2) the cattle are ALWAYS on the land, grazing forages for their lifetime.
+2. Keep cattle ALWAYS on the land, grazing forages for their lifetime